Home // Blog // CPQ // 8 Things you Need to Know About CPQ Software

 This can be huge.
 Having 3D visuals or dynamic 2D images help tell the story.
 They can explain to the customer exactly what they’re getting, which eliminates phone calls and errors in the selling process.

 Your CPQ software needs to be able to handle your complexity and your rules.
 Whether it’s something simple like color selections, or if you have configurators within a configurator.
-Using Tuff Shed as an example again, specific doors are all dependent on the upper level shed that you’ve selected and there’s rules and validation running against wherever you’re at in the specific product selection.
 When you click a base model, you should have the right path guiding them to the right upgrades, to things that can be built, and maybe even guiding them to that sweet spot of what you want to sell.

 Or it’s your dealer channel and they need a limited range of products with different SKUs, slightly different colors, even different pricing based on the agreement with your company.